Avignon Provence-alpes-cote Dazur, France Travel Guide

 Avignon offers deep cultural experiences through various workshops, performances, and local interactions.

-This world-renowned performing arts festival makes the city a huge stage, with theater, dance, and music in many venues.
+This world-renowned live performance festival makes the city a huge stage, with theater, dance, and music in many venues.
 An unmatched chance to see contemporary and traditional arts.

 Hosts opera, ballets, and shows year-round.

-In summer, many Provençal villages celebrate "fêtes votives" (patron saint festivals).
-These often have bull runs (bulls not harmed), heritage dances, and local music, a look into regional customs.
+In summer, many Provençal villages celebrate "fêtes votives" (the patron saint festivals).
+These often have bull runs (bulls not harmed), heritage dances, and local music, a peek into regional customs.

 Festival d'Avignon (July) is the major international theater festival.
 Avignon A Festival of jazz music (August).
 Vaucluse en Scène (cultural events year-round).
 Christmas Markets (late Nov/Dec).